 From Table 2.1 CellABM and Repast both score the highest at 3.5 meaning they’re equally suited to this project.
 However, the defining factors between the two are the graphical user interface (GUI) where Repast scored 5 and CellABM 1, and familiarisation where Repast scored 1 and CellABM 5.

 As this project doesn’t require a GUI as there is no interaction with the simulation whilst running, familiarisation is the more important metric and so CellABM is the software of choice.

-This program is useful as it automatically outputs a graph showing the growth of each cell type over time, shown below.
-This can be used in my application to determine the rate of time required for the wound to heal with different starting parameters.